-Plogosertib is a novel, small molecule, selective, PLK1 inhibitor which has demonstrated potent and selective target inhibition (PLK1 IC50 approximately 3 nM) and impressive efficacy in human tumor xenografts at non-toxic doses.
+Plogosertib is a novel, small molecule, selective, PLK1 inhibitor which has demonstrated an epigenetic mechanism, potent and selective target inhibition (PLK1 IC50 approximately 3 nM) and impressive efficacy in human tumor xenografts at non-toxic doses.
 Plogosertib has improved pharmaceutical properties over earlier, clinical stage, PLK inhibitors.
-Our translational biology program supports the development of plogosertib in acute leukemias and solid tumors.
+Our translational biology program supports the development of plogosertib in solid tumor and hematological malignancy indications.